If you’ve ever experienced a sharp jolt of pain while chomping into some ice cream, chances are you’ve got sensitive teeth.

 Too much mouth wash!

-You may think you’re doing the world a favour by regulating stinky breath, but as always, too much of something is never good.
+You may think you’re doing the world a favor by regulating the stinky breath, but as always, too much of something is never good.

 You can avoid this by buying fluoride rinses.
 You can also just floss instead of rinse!